 From a flower-laden arch or arbor to floral aisle markers, there are dozens of ways to use flowers for your wedding vows.
 The key is to have one focal point and minimal accents.

 Flowers for your reception can come in many different sizes and styles from small arrangements to large centerpieces to draped garlands.
 Many couples also opt for gorgeous, fresh blooms to adorn their wedding cake.

 Here’s how much you can expect to pay:

 - Cake flowers: $25–$150

 One of the best ways to stay on budget with your wedding’s floral arrangements is by choosing in-season flowers or varieties that bloom all year.
 Some of the most popular wedding flowers available 365 days a year include roses, carnations, hydrangeas and orchids.

-How to Maximize Your Wedding Flower Budget
+8 Ways to Maximize Your Wedding Flower Budget